IfnotFr/fly-sync/README.md

 # Fly Sync (daemon) `WIP`

-Realtime and cross-platform (Windows, Linux, OSX) file and folders synchronisation using NodeJs.
+Realtime and cross-platform (Windows, Linux, OSX) files and folders synchronisation using NodeJs.

-> Ideal for developers who want source code synchronization between two machines.
+Ideal for developers who want source code synchronization between two machines.

+*In short, it's like linux `rsync` but bilateral, cross-platform, real-time and websocket-based.*

-**WIP Warning** not fully battle-tested, this package may contain bugs, please do not use in production and backup your files regullary.
+> **WIP Warning** not fully battle-tested, this package may contain bugs, please do not use in production and backup your files regullary.

 ## Main features